-- If a DXA facility has more than one technologist, an average precision error combining data from all technologists should be used to establish precision error and LSC for the facility, provided the precision error for each technologist is within a pre-established range of acceptable performance. - Every technologist should perform an in vivo precision assessment using patients representative of the clinic's patient population. - Each technologist should do one complete precision assessment after basic scanning skills have been learned (e.g., manufacturer training) and after having performed approximately 100 patient-scans. - A repeat precision assessment should be done if a new DXA system is installed. - A repeat precision assessment should be done if a technologist's skill level has changed. - To perform a precision analysis: - o Measure 15 patients 3 times, or 30 patients 2 times, repositioning the patient after each scan - o Calculate the root mean square standard deviation (RMS-SD) for the group - o Calculate LSC for the group at 95% confidence interval - The minimum acceptable precision for an individual technologist is: - o Lumbar Spine: 1.9% (LSC=5.3%) - o Total Hip: 1.8% (LSC=5.0%) - o Femoral Neck: 2.5% (LSC=6.9%) - o Retraining is required if a technologist's precision is worse than these values - Precision assessment should be standard clinical practice.
+- If a DXA facility has more than one technologist, an average precision error combining data from all technologists should be used to establish precision error and LSC for the facility, provided the precision error for each technologist is within a pre-established range of acceptable performance. - Every technologist should perform an in vivo precision assessment using patients representative of the clinic's patient population. - Each technologist should do one complete precision assessment after basic scanning skills have been learned (e.g., manufacturer training) and after having performed approximately 100 patient-scans. - A repeat precision assessment should be done if a new DXA system is installed. - A repeat precision assessment should be done if a technologist's skill level has changed. - To perform a precision analysis: - Measure 15 patients 3 times, or 30 patients 2 times, repositioning the patient after each scan. - Calculate the root mean square standard deviation (RMS-SD) for the group. - Calculate LSC for the group at 95% confidence interval. - The minimum acceptable precision for an individual technologist is: - + Lumbar Spine: 1.9% (LSC=5.3%) - + Total Hip: 1.8% (LSC=5.0%) - + Femoral Neck: 2.5% (LSC=6.9%) - Retraining is required if a technologist's precision is worse than these values. - Precision assessment should be standard clinical practice.
 Precision assessment is not research and may potentially benefit patients.
 It should not require approval of an institutional review board.
 Adherence to local radiologic safety regulations is necessary.
 Performance of a precision assessment requires the consent of participating patients.

-Cross-Calibration of DXA Systems
+Cross-Calibration of DXA: Changing Hardware or Systems

-- When changing hardware, but not the entire system, or when replacing a system with the same technology (manufacturer and model), cross-calibration should be performed by having one technologist do 10 phantom scans, with repositioning, before and after hardware change. - o If a greater than 1% difference in mean BMD is observed, contact the manufacturer for service/correction - When changing an entire system to one made by the same manufacturer using a different technology, or when changing to a system made by a different manufacturer, one approach to cross-calibration is: - Scan 30 patients representative of the facility's patient population once on the initial system and then twice on the new system within 60 days - Measure those anatomic sites commonly measured in clinical practice, typically spine and proximal femur - o Facilities must comply with locally applicable regulations regarding DXA - Calculate the average BMD relationship and LSC between the initial and new machine using the ISCD DXA Machine Cross-Calibration Tool (www.ISCD.org) - O Use this LSC for comparison between the previous and new system.
-Inter-system quantitative comparisons can only be made if cross-calibration is performed on each skeletal site commonly measured - Once a new precision assessment has been performed on the new system, all future scans should be compared to scans performed on the new system using the newly established intra-system LSC - If a cross-calibration assessment is not performed, no quantitative comparison to the prior machine can be made.
-Consequently, a new baseline BMD and intra-system LSC should be established.
+- When changing hardware, but not the entire system, or when replacing a system with the same technology (manufacturer and model), cross-calibration should be performed by having one technologist do 10 phantom scans, with repositioning, before and after a hardware change. - If a greater than 1% difference in mean BMD is observed, contact the manufacturer for service/correction. - When changing an entire system to one made by the same manufacturer using a different technology, or when changing to a system made by a different manufacturer, one approach to cross-calibration is: - Scan 30 patients representative of the facility's patient population once on the initial system and then twice on the new system within 60 days. - Measure those anatomic sites commonly measured in clinical practice, typically spine and proximal femur. - Facilities must comply with locally applicable regulations regarding DXA. - Calculate the average BMD relationship and LSC between the initial and new machine using the ISCD DXA Machine Cross-Calibration Tool (www.ISCD.org). - Use this LSC for comparison between the previous and new system.
+Inter-system quantitative comparisons can only be made if cross-calibration is performed on each skeletal site commonly measured.

+Once a new precision assessment has been performed on the new system, all future scans should be compared to scans performed on the new system using the newly established intra-system LSC.